alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 #### Experiment

-Permutation invarance can be a very important design consideration for some environments.
+Permutation invariance can be a very important design consideration for some environments.
 Let's run a simple experiment to illustrate this point.
 Given a small 5-node graph, we will generate all 120 permutations of its adjacency matrix, and pass these through simple MLP, CNN, and GNN models.
 These models are randomly initialised and untrained, so we do not expect any meaningful outputs.